mendix/docs/content/developerportal/howto/restore-backup-locally.md

 ## 3 Restoring the Backup to Postgres

 Once Postgresql is installed and you have downloaded a backup file, you need to create a local database in Postgresql.
-The backup database will be restored into a local Postgresql database.
+The backup database will be restored into this local Postgresql database.

 {{% alert type="info" %}}
 If your backup came from Mendix Cloud v4, it will have been compressed as a .gz file.
 You will first have to extract the file(s) from this archive using a tool such as 7zip.